Linwood Holton Governor's School

 This fall William & Mary will offer Saturday Enrichment Programs (SEP) for students grades 7-9 in the area of Statistics, Art, Botany, and Anatomy.
 William & Mary’s SEP is an academically challenging program with an emphasis on inquiry-based learning for students.
 Details HERE.

 Appelley Publishing is holding a Student Poetry Contest, which has a first place prize of $500 in each grade division.
 Students may submit one original poem on any subject, with the poem being from 2 to 20 lines.
 Contest entry flyer for mail-in entries is available HERE.
 For more information and to enter via the web go HERE.

 Virginia Space Grant Consortium (VSGC) provides several FREE and highly engaging Science, Technology, Engineering and Math (STEM) learning opportunities for Virginia students.
 The applications for our three online programs are OPEN UNTIL October 25, 2020

 The Virginia Department of Education has issued a bulletin with links to resources for parents.
 Students may want to forward the link to family members.
 Details here.

 During the coronavirus pandemic, Comcast is offering free internet to low-income families for two months.
 Details here.

 Prepare for College In Virginia

 The State Council of Higher Education for Virginia provides resources for parents and students to help them with preparing for higher education: Student Resources.
 One of these resources is the 1-2-3 GO!
 Program, Virginia's Three Steps to College, which helps with preparation, the application process, and paying for higher education in Virginia: Three Steps to College Events.

-MIT Beaver Works Summer Institute is a four-week program at MIT that challenges high school students to tackle high-tech projects.
-Download the announcement PDF here.
+MIT Beaver Works Institute is a four-week program at MIT that challenges high school students to tackle high-tech projects.
+Watch for future offerings and course announcements here.

 Emory & Henry College STEM Cohort Scholarship Program